Ways to Make Sleeping With Back Pain Easier

-Upwards of 31 million Americans suffer from low-back pain, and low-back pain is the leading cause of disability, according to the Global Burden of Disease 2010.
+Upwards of 31 million Americans suffer from low-back pain and low-back pain is the leading cause of disability, according to the Global Burden of Disease 2010.
 It is also the most common reason to miss work, and it is the second most common reason to head to your physician’s office – coming up next only to upper respiratory infections.

-And back pain is costly – Americans spend an estimated $50 billion – yes, billion, annually on healthcare costs associated with back pain.
+Back pain is costly – Americans spend an estimated $50 billion – yes, billion, annually on healthcare costs associated with back pain.